Tag: Uzbekistan

 Silk Road Treasures – Souvenir Shopping in Samarkand and Bukhara

-If you have read some of my posts, you may know that I love to back a souvenir or two.
+If you have read some of my posts, you may know that I love to bring back a souvenir or two.
 They have to be either edible, useful, or of a high quality.
-Before I visited Uzbekistan pretty much on a whim, I wondered what Shopping
+Before I visited Uzbekistan pretty much on a whim, I wondered what

 Bukhara the Noble: My two day Bukhara guide and useful tips